bluenviron/gohlslib/README.md

 Go &ge; 1.18 is required.

-This library was splitted from [MediaMTX](https://github.com/aler9/rtsp-simple-server), it is currently in alpha stage and implements only the features strictly needed by MediaMTX, but the aim is implementing a wide range of features that allow to read and generate HLS streams.
+This library was forked from [MediaMTX](https://github.com/aler9/rtsp-simple-server), it is currently in alpha stage and implements only the features strictly needed by MediaMTX, but the aim is implementing a wide range of features that allow to read and generate HLS streams.

 Client features: